 Milk and Lemon Juice or Vinegar - combine 1.5 teaspoons lemon juice or white vinegar with ½ cup of milk.
 Whisk until well combined and use in place of buttermilk in the muffin recipe.

-Gluten Free Streusel Muffins - swap out the all purpose flour for your favorite gluten free flour blend - I've had good luck with both Bob's Red Mill 1 for 1 and King Arthur Measure for Measure.
+Gluten-Free Streusel Muffins - swap out the all purpose flour for your favorite gluten free flour blend - I've had good luck with both Bob's Red Mill 1 for 1 and King Arthur Measure for Measure.
+If you are looking for a gluten-free muffin recipe tested with gluten free ingredients, check out our Gluten-Free Chocolate Chip Muffins.

 Add Nuts - mix in ½ cup of your favorite nuts - you can use pecans, walnuts or hazelnuts.
 Be sure to toast the nuts at 290° for 10 minutes before adding to the muffin batter.